How does leadership affect reputation? A recent high-profile altercation may provide answers...

 For CEOs, it is a golden opportunity.

-Travis Kalanick has the reputation of never backing down from a fight, and that may be part of his current troubles.
+Travis Kalanick has the leadership reputation of never backing down from a fight, and that may be part of his current troubles.
 “Travis seems to want to fight wars instead of win battles,” observed entrepreneur Mark Cuban.
 “He doesn’t seem to be focused on making Uber indispensable.”
 Becoming indispensable, Cuban explained, was a key to the success of Amazon: founder Jeff Bezos expanded from selling books to selling just about everything.
 Today, the online store is indispensable to countless millions the world over.

 Meanwhile, the Uber driver who accused Travis Kalanick of bankrupting him may, in the years ahead, find that he is no longer essential to the company’s success.
 Along with the Ford Motor Company, Tesla, and Google, Kalanick and Uber are exploring driverless cars, and whether they might someday be part of Uber’s fleet.